william-levine/COM3524-team-14/README.md

-# COM 3524 – System Tools
+# COM 3524 Team 14 – System Tools

-This repository contains the source code and documentation for the system tools developed for the COM3524 course.
+This repository contains the source code and documentation for the system tools developed by team 14 for the COM3524 assignment.
+In this project, we adapted Conway's game of Life of cellular Automata to Model a Forest Fire spread.
+We used moore neighbourhood also multi-state to demonstrate the model of environment of different terrain (chaparral, forest, canyon, lake, town) and other states such as, will burn, burning, burnt and extinguished.
+The system will stop running when the fire reach town and able to obtain how many hours it takes by looking at the most bottom slider.
+You can move the slider to see how the fire moves in ever iterations.

+Also, they are few parameters that can be changes which are wind directions and wind speed to see how it affects the fire spread.
+We also implemented water drops to help in reducing the fire spread as short term interventions.
 ## Features

 - Cross-platform support (Linux, macOS, Windows)